Home » Sectors » Insolvency Practitioners for Care Homes

 What financial challenges do care home businesses face?

-Staffing is simultaneously the largest cost and the most tightly regulated element of care home operations.
+Staffing is simultaneously the highest cost and the most tightly regulated element of care home operations.
 Minimum staffing ratios, mandatory training, DBS requirements and the need for specialist care and dementia expertise mean that labour costs cannot simply be reduced without risking regulatory compliance and the welfare of residents.

-The property dimension adds to financial pressure for many operators.
+In our experience, the property dimension adds to financial pressure for many operators.
 Care homes typically operate from freehold or leasehold premises that represent both a significant asset and a significant liability.
 Where those properties require capital investment to meet regulatory standards, the cost can be demanding for businesses already operating under financial pressure.

 Warning signs your care home may need an Insolvency Practitioner